-(7) "Housing" means a single-family home or duplex.
+(7) "Housing" means a single-family home, a duplex, or a quadplex.

-(8) "Housing construction project" means department-approved construction projects that enable county boards to authorize a nonprofit corporation or local housing authority to contract for the construction of fully accessible, one-story single-family homes or duplexes.
+(8) "Housing construction project" means a department-approved construction project that enables a county board to authorize a nonprofit corporation or local housing authority to contract for the construction of a fully accessible, one-story single-family home, duplex, or quadplex.